 Your ability to articulate your motivation for becoming a lawyer, as well as what makes you suitable for the role are crucial when writing a cover letter or answers to specific questions on the application form such as 'Why law?' or 'Why do you want to be a commercial solicitor?'

-Write two lists of bullet points – one on why you really want to become a solicitor and what you think you would most enjoy about the job; another listing all your experiences and what skills they involved (eg, attention to detail, interpersonal skills, teamwork).
-This will help you decide broadly which type of firm you want to apply to (commercial? family? civil liberties?), as well as the raw material on which to base your firm-specific cover letters and application form answers later.
+Write two lists of bullet points – one on why you really want to become a solicitor and what you think you’d most enjoy about the job; another listing all your experiences and what skills they involved (eg, attention to detail, interpersonal skills and teamwork).
+This will help you decide broadly which type of firm you want to apply to (eg, commercial, family, or employment), as well as the raw material on which to base your firm-specific cover letters and application form answers later.

 Writing a truly excellent application is time consuming, so when deciding where to apply, it’s important to be realistic about your chances at each firm and choose a shortlist that gives you the best chance of success.
 If a firm has a minimum requirement of AAB at A level and a 2:1, but an applicant has BBB and a 2:1, it’s likely that the application will be automatically rejected in the first sift (unless you have mitigating circumstances).

-It will take a significant amount of time to craft a quality law firm application, and this means that applying to 10 to 15 firms will be more effective than copy and pasting the same cover letter and application answers to 50.
+It’ll take a significant amount of time to craft a quality law firm application, which means applying to 10 to 15 firms will be more effective than copy and pasting the same cover letter and application answers to 50.
 It’s essential to know what a firm does, who it does this for, where it’s doing it and what its culture and values are.

-Use independent resources such as The LawCareers.Net Handbook and LawCareers.Net, as well as blogs and other guides.
+Use independent resources such as LawCareers.Net, as well as blogs and other guides.
 Don't forget LinkedIn, Instagram and Twitter.
-You can follow firms and lawyers on these networks, find out about the latest legal news and developments, and gain an insight into what it’s like to work in different firms and areas of the law.
+You can follow firms and lawyers on these networks, find out about the latest legal news and developments, and gain insights into what it’s like to work in different firms and areas of the law.

-To decide which firms are right for you, ask yourself:
+To decide which firms are right for you, ask yourself the following questions: